-Our taste in bread is evolving, according to a 2019 industry report by research firm IBISWorld.
+Our taste in bread is evolving, according to an industry report by research firm IBISWorld.

 Consumers are avoiding white, factory-made bread more and more and reaching for artisanal varieties instead.
-Artisanal bread now makes up 14.7 per cent of bread and bakery items we buy; you may have noticed an increase in bakeries offering more alternatives to wheat bread.
+Artisanal bread now makes up 14.7 per cent of bread and bakery purchases; you may have noticed an increase in bakeries offering more alternatives to wheat bread.

 As the white bread market changes, rye bread is one of the products that offers a viable alternative to those looking for a nutritious snack without sacrificing the sandwiches.

 Rye is a grain similar to wheat with a darker colour, earthier taste and denser texture.
 It’s actually a common weed that initially grew hidden in wheat fields, eventually evolving to mimic wheat to avoid detection and be sown alongside similar-looking wheat seeds.
 Thanks to its high tolerance for growing in cold climates, it wasn’t long before rye became a cereal crop in its own right.